cluster/archethic-cli/README.md

 ### Params
 - `--endpoint`  (local|testnet|mainnet|[custom url]) the endpoint to use, you can write your own URL.
 Default value is `local`.
 - `--access-seed`(string) the access seed of the keychain
+- `--ssh` (string) path to ssh key to generate a seed, if a passphrase is needed, a prompt will appear to enter it.
+If this flag is passed, then the `--access-seed` will be ignored.

 ## Get keychain
 `get-keychain` access the details of the keychain (list of services)
 ### Params
 - `--endpoint`  (local|testnet|mainnet|[custom url]) the endpoint to use, you can write your own URL.
 Default value is `local`.
 - `--access-seed`(string) the access seed of the keychain
+- `--ssh` (string) path to ssh key to generate a seed, if a passphrase is needed, a prompt will appear to enter it.
+If this flag is passed, then the `--access-seed` will be ignored.

 ## Add service to keychain
 `add-service-to-keychain` add a service to a keychain